 Transformed and extended thanks to a £15 million development project, the Whitworth Gallery forms part of the largest academic campus in Britain.
-Its collection includes historic fine art by the likes of William Blake and Rossetti, contemporary art and sculpture, plus an internationally renowned textile collection of 20,000 pieces dating from the 3rd century to the present.
+Its collection includes historic fine art by the likes of William Blake and Rossetti, contemporary art and sculpture, plus an internationally renowned textile collection of 20,000 pieces dating from the 3rd century AD to the present.

 13:00 Treat yourself to a gourmet lunch

 Despite a humble beginning in north-east England, Aiden Byrne attained Head Chef status by the age of 22, and worked in many Michelin-starred establishments in London.
 After several ventures in Manchester, he opened Restaurant MCR in December 2018 at the site of his former restaurant Manchester House.
-A 6-course and 12-course tasting menu use delicious local produce and take inspiration from Manchester’s rich and varied history
+A 6-course and 12-course tasting menu use delicious local produce and take inspiration from Manchester’s rich and varied history.

 14:00 Source some Northern style, art, craft and culture

 For the city's best independent shopping, head to the Northern Quarter.
-This once rundown area of Manchester city centre is now known for its hip stores, cafés, bars and creative spaces, offering a distinct alternative to the big brands found in the city's mammoth shopping malls like Manchester Arndale and intu Trafford Centre.
+This once rundown area of Manchester city center is now known for its hip stores, cafés, bars and creative spaces, offering a distinct alternative to the big brands found in the city's mammoth shopping malls like Manchester Arndale and intu Trafford Centre.
 A not-for-profit social enterprise, Manchester Craft & Design Centre is home to over 30 designer-makers who sell their handmade work direct from their studios.
 There's also an on-site café selling homemade soups, stews, curries and flatbread pizzas.
 Fig + Sparrow is an arty lifestyle store and coffee bar - many of the artworks for sale here are sourced from resident artists of Islington Mill, another of the city's creative hubs.
-Other recommended independent shops hereabouts include menswear retailer Oi Polloi, chocolate boutique Bon Bon, and beer specialists Beermoth
+Other recommended independent shops hereabouts include menswear retailer Oi Polloi, chocolate boutique Bon Bon, and beer specialists Beermoth.

 15:30 Take an independent, international beverage break